 In Georgia, it is difficult to make decisions, everything is worth a visit

 Monasteries and churches of course, but also castles, fortresses, mountains and, why not, the Black Sea coast in the beautiful seaside resort of Batoumi.
 A bit sophisticated and quite expensive, it is better to rent a bike to explore it.
 The parks are beautiful, the city is very lively and the sunsets fabulous.

 It is impossible to make a sketch of Georgia without adding gastronomy

 To put it bluntly, the Georgians have been making wine for much longer than the French.
 The borders have certainly moved a lot since then, but in Georgia grape seeds and jars have been found, which have been there since 6000 B.C.
 They are quite proud of them, and it is hard to avoid a tasting: in a taxi, on a bus or in the street.

-So, like any enlightened person, they have naturally tasted the cheese that goes with them.
+So, like any enlightened person, they have naturally invented the cheese that goes with them.
 They have been making it here for 7,000 years.
 All that was missing was the bread for the absolute joy of the gourmet.
 Well, there is bread in Georgia and is really something special.
-Bakeries are often located in the cellar and you can buy your bread through the window.
+Bakeries are often located in the cellar and you can buy your bread through the cellars window.
 Then the shape of the lavachi is surprising, it looks like a flattened wineskin!

 The gastronomy does not stop here, the famous khatchapuri is a poem and khinkalis look like Chinese dumplings are tasty.
 The country offers the hungry explorer a whole collection of delicious sausages, cold cuts and fantastic stews with potatoes.